Brandi Chastain: Endorsements

 Following the 1999 FIFA Women's World Cup, Chastain signed a number of endorsement deals, including Nike.

 She was the official spokesperson for Pfizer's (legacy Wyeth) multivitamin product Centrum Ultra.
 In July 2016, she partnered with pharmaceutical company AbbVie Inc. to promote education and awareness about inflammatory bowel disease (IBD).
 In 1999, she was featured on the Wheaties box.
 She has appeared in television commercials for Nike, Bud Light, and Gatorade.

 Broadcasting career

 Chastain has worked as a color commentator for soccer matches on two networks.
 She broadcast for NBC Sports during the 2008 and 2012 Summer Olympics.
 Her work with ABC/ESPN has included Major League Soccer matches and being part of a rotation of studio commentators for the 2011 FIFA Women's World Cup.

 Personal life

 Chastain married Santa Clara Broncos head coach Jerry Smith on June 9, 1996.
-Their son, Jaden Chastain Smith, was born in June 2006.
+Their son was born in June 2006.
 She is stepmother to Smith's older son, Cameron.
 In March 2016, Chastain announced that she would donate her brain after death for concussion research.
-On December 10, 2019, Chastain was inducted into the California Hall of Fame by governor Gavin Newsom.
+On December 10, 2019, Chastain was inducted into the California Hall of Fame.